emlid/Navio2/README.md

 Navio
 =====

-Collection of drivers and examples for Navio shield for Raspberry Pi
+Collection of drivers and examples for Navio - autopilot shield for Raspberry Pi.